-I am a Electrical Contractor, is there any information that LEED can offer me, to be competent on the going green campaign with respect to electrical. -Rodger
+I am an Electrical Contractor, is there any information that LEED can offer me, to be competent on the going green campaign regarding electrical. -Rodger

 Green Work Experience Team